-- Proof of a High School Diploma or Successful Score on the ATB Test. - Complete an application for admission. - Complete a scholarship application. - Provide evidence of active duty, reservists, National Guard, or veteran status.
+- Proof of a High School Diploma or Successful Score of the ATB Test. - Complete an application for admission. - Complete a scholarship application. - Provide evidence of active duty, reservists, National Guard or veteran status.
 Spouse and/or dependents may also qualify.

 RRFC Annual Awards: An unlimited number of applicants per year will be awarded The RRFC Military and Family Scholarship.
-The applicant awarded may select the educational program and receive the following award: reduced down payment from \$3800 to \$2000 (savings of \$1800), plus \$200 off total tuition.
-Total Scholarship value is \$2000.
-The balance of the down payment (\$1800) will be added to the program tuition cost.
-Financial Options are available.
+The applicant awarded may select the educational program and receive the following award of \$1,500.00 off total tuition.
+Total Scholarship value is \$1,500.
+Financial Options are available for remaining balance of total tuition.